Top Online History PhDs: Shape the Future by Studying the Past

 Arizona State University (ASU)

-Arizona State University is the flagship state school of Arizona, and offers history PhD programs online and in person, with the online option offered through its ASU Online distance learning program.
-If you enroll in this program through ASU’s School of Historical, Philosophical and Religious Studies, you’ll be able to choose a specialization in North American, European, global, or public history.
+Arizona State University, the flagship university of Arizona, offers both online and in-person history PhD pathways through its ASU Online division.
+Students in the School of Historical, Philosophical and Religious Studies can specialize in North American, European, global, or public history.

 Cornell University